intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

     - for OpenCL(TM) - with the help of `clGetDeviceAndHostTimer` function (Time Correlation section [here](../device_activity_tracing/OpenCL.md));
     - for oneAPI Level Zero (Level Zero) - with the help of `zeDeviceGetGlobalTimestamps` function (Time Correlation section [here](../device_activity_tracing/LevelZero.md));
     - on Linux one may need to convert `CLOCK_MONOTONIC_RAW` into `CLOCK_MONOTONIC` to use the same time units;
-3. Compare directly metic CPU timestamp with kernel host start and host end timestamps to perform metrics to kernel correlation.
+3. Compare directly metric CPU timestamp with kernel host start and host end timestamps to perform metrics to kernel correlation.

 ### Query-Based Collection for OpenCL(TM)
 An alternative approach could be to collect a single aggregated metric report per each kernel invocation.
 In some sense such a way may be easier than time-based collection, since one don't need to worry about time correlation (report is already for the kernel) and to deal with separate thread (runtime takes most of the responsibilities on data collection), but from the other hand one will get the only aggregated report per kernel (that may be not enough to analyse over time kernel behaviour).
 Also such approach is limited to support only specific runtimes (e.g. OpenCL(TM)).